I’m a bit of a car geek when it comes to automotive fuel efficiency gains.

 - An extremely low price

 - Outstanding fuel efficiency.
 Up until this year, fuel efficiency was the #1 automotive purchase consideration across all segments.
 For small cars, there isn’t a close second.

 Unfortunately, Smart was not really successful with either.
 Its 34 city and 38 highway fuel efficiency is good, but not for its size.
 It is only 2-3 mpg’s higher than some much larger gas-only models.
 And its $14,020 price tag is now higher than the Nissan Versa (a much larger 5-seat car with an optional hatchback).
 Quite literally, you’re paying the same price for less than half the car when you buy a Smart.
 The result?
-Smart only sold 9,200 cars in the United States in 2013.
+Smart only sold about 10,000 cars in the United States, before completely cutting the gas-powered Smart ForTwo in 2017.

 Herein lies the problem.
 Americans are viewed as wanting big and fast vehicles and fails like the Smart are used to reconfirm those beliefs.
 I know this isn’t a true blanket stereotype for everyone, but multi-billion dollar multinational automakers tend to see things in black and white and don’t like taking risks to explore new niches.
 So innovation is severely lacking.